 Click here for information about instruments as well as some of our recommended retail partners.
 Many retailers are open and offer appointment only, no-contact rentals or purchases, as well as instructions on how to properly size an instrument.
 According to our vendor websites, all rental instruments and cases are fully disinfected following national guidelines.
 Please visit our vendor sites for further information on their safety policies and procedures.

-In accordance with state guidelines, we will be following all of the required safety protocols necessary for a public reopening, and will fully inform all students and faculty about our plan prior to opening.
-All students and faculty will have the option to continue with online lessons or switch to in-person lessons if they prefer.
-Please refer to the Covid-19 Protocols listed above for details about in-person instruction.
+In accordance with state guidelines, we will be following safety protocols necessary for a public reopening, and will fully inform all students and faculty about our plan prior to opening.
+All students will have the option to return to in-person instruction or may request online lessons if they prefer.

 While all of our faculty will have the option to teach online, in-person, or a combination of both, we will accommodate your preference.
 If necessary, we will offer to place you with one of our other highly-qualified instructors.